jorgensd/dolfinx-tutorial/fem.md

 ### Tutorial compatible docker images
 The tutorial uses several dependencies for meshing, plotting and timings.
 A compatible `JupyterLab` image is available in the [Github Packages](https://github.com/jorgensd/dolfinx-tutorial/pkgs/container/dolfinx-tutorial))

-To use the notebooks in this tutorial with DOLFINx on your own computer, you should use the docker image using the following command
+To use the notebooks in this tutorial with DOLFINx on your own computer, you should use the docker image using the following command:
 ```bash
   docker run --init -p 8888:8888 -v "$(pwd)":/root/shared ghcr.io/jorgensd/dolfinx-tutorial:v0.6.0
 ```